 The Oriental Building Association exemplifies the historical importance of immigrant self-help organizations and business relationships.
-Chartered in 1880, the Association originated in 1861 as a building and loan association designed to allow small businesses and average savers to pool resources and offer credit.
+Chartered in 1880, the Association originated as a building and loan association designed to allow small businesses and average savers to pool resources and offer credit.
 The association’s name suggests that the founders may have been members of a fraternal lodge: at the time of its founding, there was an “Oriental Lodge No. 19” of the Independent Order of Odd Fellows downtown and a Masonic Oriental Lodge in Alexandria.
 For many years, the officers and directors of the Association were German immigrants; Goenner’s selection as architect undoubtedly reflects his connections within that community.
 The association occupied its building at 6th and F Streets for nearly a century, and continues in business today as OBA Bank, the oldest savings and loan in the nation.

-DC designation: February 26, 2004
+DC Inventory: February 26, 2004

-National Register listing: September 10, 2004
+National Register: September 10, 2004